YasmineBB/curated/README.md

 ![Footer](./documentation/readme/footer.png)

-The footer is at the bottom of every page and contain:
+The footer is at the bottom of every page and contains:

 - A preview with link to an About page
-- A link to the contact us page
+- A link to the Contact Us page
 - A link to the Privacy Policy
-- links to social media
+- Links to social media
   - They only take the user to the generic homepage of each site but in future implementations there would be real social media profiles for the site.
 - A newsletter sign-up section where users can subscribe.
 This is powered by Mailchimp.